Roots and Radishes

 I recently tried Moroccan carrots from one of my favorite local Mediterranean spots (shoutout to Banzo!), and my partner, Andy, and I could not stop talking about them.

-Sweet, savory, and spiced just right, they made eating vegetables feel exciting again.
-I mean... it doesn't take much for me to be enthusiastic about a veggie, but it's a rare occasion for Andy, so that's a win!
+Sweet, savory, and so perfectly spiced, they made eating vegetables feel exciting again.
+I mean... it doesn't take much for me to be enthusiastic about a veggie, but for Andy to be equally as excited?
+A major win!
 Naturally, I had to recreate them at home.

 These Moroccan roasted carrots are my ode to that experience: oven-roasted with a cozy mix of warming spices and a hint of heat.
 A drizzle of creamy tahini sauce ties it all together for a simple, flavor-packed side that's as doable on a weeknight as it is for a dinner party.